 - Limited edition of 2,500 copies worldwide, each numbered and signed by Leni Riefenstahl

 - Extensive bibliography and biography section

-- All color illustrations are color-separated and reproduced in Aniva, the finest reproduction technique available today, which provides unequalled intensity and color range.
-The duotone illustrations are made with Novatone, a special treatment for black and white images that produces exquisite tonal range and density.
+- All color illustrations are color-separated and reproduced in Aniva, the finest reproduction technique available today, which provides unequaled intensity and color range.
+The duotone illustrations are made with Novatone, a special treatment for black-and-white images that produces exquisite tonal range and density.